H. Asan Airport: Contemporary history

 In the early 2000s, the airport underwent further upgrades, including a runway extension to accommodate larger aircraft such as the ATR-72 and Boeing 737-500.
-Following these improvements, Merpati Nusantara Airlines launched a new route from Sampit to Surabaya using Boeing 737-200 aircraft, operating four times per week.
-In 2009, Kalstar Aviation introduced a multi-leg route connecting Banjarmasin, Sampit, Pangkalan Bun, Ketapang, and Pontianak using ATR-42 aircraft, with daily service.
+Since 2006, the airport has been capable of accommodating Fokker F27 aircraft and similar types.
+By the end of 2007, it was able to handle Boeing 737-200 aircraft.
+In response to strong demand, Merpati Nusantara Airlines introduced a Surabaya–Sampit–Surabaya route, with flights subsidized by the regional government (APBD), operating four times a week on Mondays, Tuesdays, Thursdays, and Saturdays.
+This was followed by Kartika Airlines, which operated charter flights between Jakarta and Sampit three times a week.
+Since early 2009, the East Kotawaringin Regency Government invested Rp25 billion in Merpati Nusantara Airlines under a profit-sharing arrangement.
+The Fokker 100 aircraft used for the service officially carried the East Kotawaringin Regency Government's logo and operated the Surabaya–Sampit–Jakarta round-trip route four times a week.
+At the same year, Kalstar Aviation introduced a multi-leg route connecting Banjarmasin, Sampit, Pangkalan Bun, Ketapang, and Pontianak using ATR-42 aircraft, with daily service.
 However, both routes were eventually discontinued as the airlines ceased operations one after another in the following years.

 The airport currently faces challenges related to declining airline service.
 At present, it can only accommodate aircraft up to the size of a Boeing 737-500—the same model used by the NAM Air, the sole airline currently operating flights to Sampit.
 However, the Boeing 737-500 is an aging aircraft that is gradually being phased out of commercial fleets.
 As the availability of this model continues to diminish, there is an increasing risk that airlines may cease operations to Sampit altogether unless the airport is upgraded to support newer aircraft types.